Summerhill House: 18th century

+19th century

+In 1845, the Parliamentary Gazeteer and other sources describe the house as being in a state of decline, with much of its extensive mature woodlands having been removed.

+The house and estate had been inherited in 1854 by The 4th Baron Langford (1848–1919).
+He engaged the architect John McCurdy to restore parts of the house in 1869.

-The Empress of Austria visited Summerhill in February 1879.
-The preparations were a well kept secret, the first thing that had to be sorted is where would she stay.
-Meath hunted the best hounds and Summerhill was centrally located so Summerhill was picked.
+The Empress of Austria visited Summerhill in February 1879 for a six week holiday for the purposes of hunting.
 When she was on one hunt in Dunshaughlin, as they came to Maynooth they came across two men repairing a demesne wall of the Catholic seminary.
 As the deer they were hunting jumped into the land of the college, the empress followed without knowing where she was going and nearly jumped on the President of the college, Professor William Walsh, who later became the Archbishop of Dublin and Primate of Ireland.
+Throughout her trip she was accompanied by George "Bay" Middleton who was widely rumoured to be her lover.

 On 13 November 2010 one famous riding whip appeared in a country house auction in Slane Castle held by Adams.
 This whip was owned by the Empress and was given to Robert Fowler who was the Master of the Meath Hounds at the time of her stay in Summerhill.
 The whip had been lost and had been found not long before the auction in Rahinston House.
 The whip was found in a mahogany presentation case with a silver crest plate bearing the Imperial Arms of Habsburg.
 The whip was estimated at €3,000-€5,000 but reached a total of €37,000.

-Demise
+20th century

-Summerhill House was damaged by fire on a number of occasions and suffered problems when farm hands went on strike and damaged farming equipment in 1919.
-Republican workers and farm hands were evicted from their homes and after months of agrarian agitation eventually on 4 February 1921, the Irish Republican Army invaded and took the estate and distributed the lands and farms around the house equally amongst the workers and their families, before they set the house on fire where it was completely destroyed.
+It suffered problems when farm hands went on strike and damaged farming equipment in 1919.
+Republican workers and farm hands were evicted from their homes and after months of agrarian agitation eventually on 4 February 1921, the Irish Republican Army invaded and took the estate and distributed the lands and farms around the house equally amongst the workers and their families, before they set the house on fire where it was mostly destroyed.

-The house and estate had been inherited in 1854 by The 4th Baron Langford (1848-1919).
-He was succeeded by his son, the young 5th Baron (1894-1922), who died prematurely and was in turn succeeded by his elderly cousin, Colonel William Chambre Rowley, who became the 6th Baron.
+He was succeeded by his son, the young 5th Baron (1894–1922), who died prematurely and was in turn succeeded by his elderly cousin, Colonel William Chambre Rowley, who became the 6th Baron.